Dmytry/cursed_int/README.md

 While you're at it, you could output a warning message about a potentially infinite loop.

 2: UB or no UB, CISC style instructions like [loop had been slow since the late 1980s.](https://stackoverflow.com/questions/35742570/why-is-the-loop-instruction-slow-couldnt-intel-have-implemented-it-efficiently) Modern instruction sets don't even have those.
+I had to write that "loop" example by hand.
 ## Something else about loops?
 Unrolling?
 Vectorization?

 [I tried to make an example](https://godbolt.org/z/EzdaEq3c1) without much success.